IF YOU HAVE A JUMPY, PUSHY, HYPER OR REACTIVE DOG THEN THIS IS VIDEO IS FOR YOU.

-The other popular mindset is to feed the dog for free from the dog dish a few times a day every day and not use the food daily as a reward when shaping behaviours, creating good habits, socializing to places, people, and things, and when training.
+The other popular mindset is to feed the dog for free from the dog dish a few times a day, every day, and not use the food as a reward when shaping behaviours, creating good habits, socializing to places, people, and things, and when training.
 I feel this reinforces the common mindset mentioned in the paragraph above and also causes some problems in training.

 Food is also a tool and can be a very powerful tool that motivates at a deep level when used properly.
 Food can also fail and cause issues as well when not used properly.

 So, what can you do to minimize the risk of adding too much pressure too soon and possibly causing problems with the dog, problems in the training process, and in the industry?

 Why not create a thinking dog who does the work for you?
 Now there’s an option I like the sound of don’t you?

 “But Duke, for many dogs, food is not a motivator at all OR the dog is way too pushy and excited for the food and will not calm down.
 How can you make food work?